Amazon Music Prime Has Changed? Play in Shuffle Mode Only? Solved!

 2.1 Enjoy Amazon Music on the Curated All-Access Playlists

 As mentioned earlier, if you want to play your favorite music on demand instead of in random form, then you can choose to visit All-Access Playlists.
-Then you can choose to access All-Access Playlists where you can play on-demand and offline.
+Then you can choose to access All-Access Playlists, where you can play on demand and offline.

 What are All-Access Playlists?
 According to Amazon, a collection of these playlists will be available, tailored to individual listening preferences.
 At this level, the freedom of playback that these playlists give Prime members is great.
 But it also has very obvious limitations.
 What does that mean?
 Amazon Music gives users a playlist of "Frequently Played", "Recently Played and More", and so on.
 But always, for some users, the most important "My Favorites" list is still stuck in random play.